h-enes-simsek/STM32SimpleBootloader/README.md

 # Super Simple Bootloder for STM32

-Youtube channel of the STMicroelectronics made a tutorial about bootloaders in [link](https://www.youtube.com/watch?v=OkUQ3iMmiYQ&list=PLnMKNibPkDnEb1sphpdFJ3bR9dNy7S6mO&ab_channel=STMicroelectronics), and coded a very basic bootloader for NUCLEO-F429ZI according to it.
+Youtube channel of the STMicroelectronics made a tutorial about bootloaders in [link](https://www.youtube.com/watch?v=OkUQ3iMmiYQ&list=PLnMKNibPkDnEb1sphpdFJ3bR9dNy7S6mO&ab_channel=STMicroelectronics), and I've coded a very basic bootloader for NUCLEO-F429ZI according to it.

-You can find this README file as a blog post as well in [my blog].
+You can find this README file as a blog post as well in [my blog](https://hesimsek.com/blog/2022/12/21/stm32-bootloader/).

 ## Summary of the Tutorial

 According to the design, there are two STM32 projects, one for the bootloader and one for the application that will be jumped from the bootloader.
+Bootloader will blink red led for a one second and will jump to the app.
+The app will blink green led for a one second.

 ## Memory Overview